rgbkrk/ipython-notebook-cookbook/README.md

     vagrant up

-Once finished, the IPython notebook should be reach-able from your host (through port forwarding) on 127.0.0.1:8888.
+Once finished, the IPython notebook can be accessed from your host machine (through port forwarding) on 127.0.0.1:8888.

 # Attributes

 # Recipes

+The `default` recipe simply installs (using system packages) IPython Notebook, numpy, Pandas, matplotlib, and all the dependencies for these.

+The `simple_launch` recipe creates user and group *ipynb*, creates a spot to store notebooks, and sets up ipython notebook as a service using supervisord.

 # Contributing